rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Using the keys with an Aruba CX swtich

 The Aruba CX switches are easy to set up for SSH and public key access.
-They support strong cipher suites adn it's easy to reset the cipher suite if you remove some and your client can't connect.
+They support strong cipher suites and it's easy to reset the cipher suite if you remove some and your client can't connect.
 I personally think they set the standard for how the SSH server implentation should be done on network devices.

 ### Initial setup